-There are several ways to set this up...and it will depend largely on (a) what the role of the tactician is on your boat, and (b) the skill set of the tactician
+There are several ways to set this up...and it will depend largely on

-1) the Tactician is the Main Trimmer at all times.
+- (a) what the role of the tactician is on your boat, and - (b) the skill set of the tactician - 1) the Tactician is the Main Trimmer at all times.
 On the sets, the Main Trimmer eases the main out and then the pulls the guy back.
 Downwind, the Main Trimmer helps trim the guy as well as the main.
-On the drops the Main Trimmer goes forward and does the "human guy" while the Bow takes the pole down and raises the jib (unless the Bow and Main Trimmer decide to switch those duties), then helps with the spinnaker drop (pulling down the aft leech).
+On the gybes, the Main Trimmer takes the spinnaker sheet and eases it during the turn.
+On the drops the Main Trimmer goes up on the foredeck and does the "human guy" while the Bow takes the pole down and raises the jib (unless the Bow and Main Trimmer decide to switch those duties), then helps with the spinnaker drop (pulling down the aft leech).
 If late coming back, the Pit goes aft and begins the main trim after blowing the spinnaker halyard (bringing the spinnaker halyard tail with them to prevent snags).
 In that case, the Main Trimmer stays forward and helps trim the jib (tails), and is there if there is an immediate tack (do initial trim on new tack).